 - The church gathered in unity.
 Beyond the moments that simply were a reflection of Christian radio (groan); together, we professed our need for Jesus and lifted His name on high, which was great evidence of the Holy Spirit’s work.
 The most amazing experiential component of the event was that we were together.
 Now let’s be honest, together can be dangerous without the right focus.
 Christian culture often is led astray.
 If we gather and don’t focus on Jesus, then we would miss the mark.
 This caution and possibility fueled the reason for me to be anxious, cautious and desirous that the speakers and worship leaders radically focus us on Jesus.
 Overall, I think that people walked away with a sense of unified hunger for Jesus.

 - When the church gathers what we need is the revelation of Jesus.
 This comes by the Holy Spirit.
-The Holy Spirit wrote the Bible and the Holy Spirit reveals the Jesus of the Bible to us in real time to our Spirits.
-Jesus is coming again.
-And those that are focused on Him and treasuring Him will be saved.
+The Holy Spirit wrote the Bible and the Holy Spirit reveals the Jesus of the Bible to us in real time.
 Jesus is coming back for worshippers in Spirit and in truth.
 The true church will be found fulfilling the great commandment.
 Now, how the great commandment spreads is by the obedient carrying out of the great commission.
 What we need at our core is to be filled with the Holy Spirit and consumed with the revelation of Jesus.
 That’s what Heaven will be like, that’s what Acts was like, that is what the church is called into, right now.
 In this present time, we desperately need the revelation of Jesus.

 - Focusing on Jesus is the point and it unifies the church.